Git Quick Reference

 - Remove a file from version control (untrack)

 - Add all files (excluding those in .gitignore)

 - Create and switch to new branch, leaving unstaged pending changes in workspace.
 Then stage changes.

 git checkout -b <<branch name>> git add *

 - Push changes to remote where the branch doesn’t exist yet

 git push --set-upstream origin <<branch-name>>

-I’ve frequently accidentally commited changes on the master branch locally.
-Since that is a protected branch in my case I need to move these changes to another branch and rollback master.
+I sometimes accidentally commit changes on the master branch locally.
+If that is a protected branch on the remote server that you cannot commit directly to, you need to move these changes to another branch and rollback master.

 Note: Any changes not committed will be lost.

 git branch newbranch # Create a new branch, saving the desired commits git reset --hard HEAD~3 # Move master back by 3 commits (GONE from master) git checkout newbranch # Go to the new branch that still has the desired commits